Whole Heart Perfusion with High-Multiband Simultaneous Multislice Imaging via Linear Phase Modulated Extended Field of View (SMILE): Theory

-For illustration, we used a genetic algorithm (GA) to optimize sampling for minimal average g-factor, utilizing one frame of a fully sampled OCMR short-axis cardiac cine dataset with MB=3, uniformly distributed across the $n$=MB=3 extended FOV at various accelerations \cite{chen2020ocmr}.
+For illustration, we used a genetic algorithm (GA) to optimize sampling for minimal average g-factor, utilizing one frame of a fully sampled OCMR short-axis cardiac cine dataset with MB = 3, uniformly distributed across the $n=3\times$ extended FOV at various accelerations \cite{chen2020ocmr}.
 The initial population of 50 included uniform sampling, uniform density Poisson sampling, CAVA variable density sampling \cite{rich2020cartesian}, and random sampling patterns.
-CAVA variable density sampling produces a sequence of phase encoding indices based on the golden ratio increment and has the benefit of the capability of retrospective adjustment of temporal resolution, maintaining incoherence, and ensuring a fully sampled time-averaged k-space to facilitate sensitivity map estimation.
+CAVA variable density sampling produces a sequence of PE indices based on the golden ratio increment and has the benefit of the capability of retrospective adjustment of temporal resolution, maintaining incoherence, and ensuring a fully sampled time-averaged k-space to facilitate sensitivity map estimation.
 The g-factor w.r.t.
 SENSE reconstruction was calculated using the pseudo multiple replica method \cite{robson2008comprehensive} with 64 Monte Carlo simulations.
 Results are shown in Fig.~\ref{fig: sampling PSF g-factor}.
 For $R=3$ and $R=6$ (integer multiples of MB), the GA mask significantly differs from uniform sampling, trending towards Poisson sampling at $R=3$ and the CAVA pattern at $R=6$.
-For $R=4,5,7,8$ (relatively co-prime to MB=3), the GA sampling pattern resembles uniform sampling for $R=4,5$ but shifts towards a variable density, similar to CAVA, at higher accelerations ($R=7,8$).
+In these cases $R$ = integer multiple of MB, which means other slice content will directly overlap onto one slice, making the reconstruction likely ill-conditioned.
+For $R=4,5,7,8$ (relatively co-prime to MB = 3), the GA sampling pattern resembles uniform sampling for $R=4,5$, but shifts towards a variable density, similar to CAVA, at higher accelerations ($R=7,8$).
 As illustrated by the point spread function magnitude, $R=4,5$ exhibit $R-1$ side lobes, while $R=3,6,7,8$ present a single peak.

 Note that this optimized sampling pattern is specific to SENSE reconstruction.
 For other reconstruction methods, such as kernel-based techniques, spatial-temporal joint reconstructions using compressed sensing, global or local low-rankness, and machine learning, the optimal sampling pattern is still under investigation.